photo

 • Private mansions

-• Mont d'Or Hill (remains of a castle from the
+• Mont d'Or Hill (remains of a 10th-century castle)

 • Vannades lake